mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 printBranchData(system, nr; show = show2, fmt = fmt2)
 ```

-Compared to the previous cases, we observe that the reactive power flow at `Branch 1` reverses direction due to the outage of `Branch 3`, as shown in Figure 4.
+Compared to the previous cases, we observe that the reactive power flow at `Branch 1` on the `Bus 1` side reverses direction due to the outage of `Branch 3`, as shown in Figure 4.
 ```@raw html
 <img src="../../assets/4bus_ac_service.svg" class="center" width="850"/>
 <figcaption>Figure 4: Active (subfigure a) and reactive (subfigure b) power flows in the 4-bus power system with a modified power system topology.</figcaption>